 1954: Film director Amy Heckerling, best known for movies like "Fast Times at Ridgemont High," "National Lampoon's European Vacation," "Look Who's Talking" and "Clueless," is born in The Bronx, New York.

 1952: The concept of the integrated circuit or microchip, the basis for all modern computers, is first published by Geoffrey W.A.
 Dummer.

-1951: Actor Warner Baxter, best known for his role as The Cisco Kid in the 1929 movie "In Old Arizona," for which he won the second Academy Award for Best Actor, dies of pneumonia at the age of 62 in Beverly Hills, Calif.
+1951: Actor Warner Baxter, best known for his role as The Cisco Kid in the 1929 movie "In Old Arizona," for which he won the second Academy Award for Best Actor, dies of pneumonia at the age of 62 in Beverly Hills, California.
 Baxter got his start starring in silent films, including "The Great Gatsby" and "The Awful Truth," before transitioning to talkies, including "42nd Street," "Slave Ship" and "Kidnapped."

 1946: Tokyo Telecommunications Engineering, which would later be renamed Sony, is founded with around 20 employees.

 1945: As a representative for German president Karl Dönitz, Gen. Alfred Jodl (center) signs unconditional surrender terms at Reims, France, ending Germany's participation in World War II.
 The document takes effect the next day.
 After the war, Jodl would be tried, sentenced to death and hanged as a war criminal at Nuremberg.